Home » Vintage Guides » Blue Willow China Collecting Guide [History & Values]

 Trade between Europe and China opened up in the 16th century through the efforts of explorers like Marco Polo.
 The English in particular fell in love with the beautiful Chinese blue and white porcelain, which they imported by the ton.

-One of those designs, “Blue Willow,” was developed by potters in the Caughley Pottery Works, but the standard pattern that we know and love today was produced using the transferware process by the Spode pottery in the 1790’s.
+One of those designs, “Blue Willow,” was developed by potters in the Caughley Pottery Works.
+However, the standard pattern that we know and love today was produced by the Spode pottery in the 1790’s.
+Ultimately, both used the transferware process.

 The Blue Willow Story

-Credit for the Blue Willow story goes to Minton, another English pottery.
-Though somewhat based on The Green Willow, a Japanese fairy tale, the story was merely a market ploy.
+Credit for the development of the story goes to writers at Minton Pottery of England.
+Though somewhat based on The Green Willow, a Japanese fairy tale, the story was merely a marketing ploy.
+Many versions abound.

 Here’s my take on the story:

 Once upon a time, Koong-se a young woman of great beauty fell in love with Chang, her father’s accountant.
-Enraged when he discovers their love, he banishes the obviously lower class young man and constructs a wall to enforce their separation.
+Enraged when he discovers their love, her father banishes the obviously lower class young man and constructs a wall to enforce their separation.

 Daily the girl walks to the property’s edge and stands beneath the willow tree, gazing out across the sea and dreaming of her love.
 She despairs when she learns her father plans to marry her to a Duke.

-But on the evening before her wedding, she escapes with her one true love; they race across the bridge and flee on the Duke’s own ship!
+But on the evening before her wedding, she escapes with her one true love; they race across a bridge on the property and flee on the Duke’s own ship!

 Sadly, their union isn’t meant to last.
 The Duke tracks them to an island where they’ve built a beautiful life, and he slays Chang, leaving Koong-se bereft.
 She dies of a broken heart.